ygspasov/Car-Dealer/README.md

 ![alt text](screenshots/switchers.jpg "Switchers")

-## Login and Register
+## Login and register

 The app uses [Auth0](https://auth0.com/) for authentication.
 Currently, you can only see your profile, sell a car, remove a car from sale or make changes to a car if you're logged in.

 ![alt text](screenshots/login.jpg "Login and Register")

-## User Bought cars
+## User bought cars

 The information on the number of purchased cars becomes accessible after the user logs in.
 Each car has a quantity in the shop.
 After purchasing a car, the number of cars you've acquired is deducted from the shop and displayed under "Purchased cars" in the trader profile as shown below.
+Also, the user balance is reduced with the amount spent on cars.

 ![alt text](screenshots/boughtCars.jpg "User Bought cars")

-## Price range
+## Price range filter

 You can use a price range filter to only display the cars in the shop that match your budget.